tk-nakagawa/PaloAltoNetworks-Botnet-retrieve-tool/README.md

 --- Limitation ---

-* The device which runs the script needs to communicate to Palo Alto Networks Firewall with HTTPS(or HTTP) directly.
+* The device which runs the script needs to communicate to Palo Alto Networks Firewall with <br>
+  HTTPS(or HTTP) directly. <br>
   [Not supported the HTTPS/HTTP communication through Proxy server]

-* Email Notification was tested on some SMTP server.
+* Email Notification was tested on some SMTP server. <br>
-  Supposing that most of SMTP servers are available, but you need to adjust mailout.php script to your SMTP server environment.
+  Supposing that most of SMTP servers are available, but you need to adjust "Mailout.php" script <br>
+  to your SMTP server environment.

 --- Steps to setup ---

-1) Make sure that the HTTPS/HTTP communication is allowed on your Palo Alto Networks Firewall management port as well as the IP addresses are permitted from  the devices which run the script.
+1) Make sure that the HTTPS/HTTP communication is allowed on your Palo Alto Networks Firewall <br>
+   management port as well as the IP addresses are permitted from  the devices which run <br>
+   the script.